 An Air Quality Conformity Determination (AQCD) is required whenever the Regional Transportation Plan (RTP) or Transportation Improvement Program (TIP) is updated, or every four years, whichever comes first.
-The U.S. Department of Transportation (USDOT) found the current 2013-38 RTP in conformance on April 26, 2013.
-USDOT must make the conformity determination before the plan and program can go into effect.
+Currently, the RVMPO is awaiting the Conformity Determination after the necessary inter-agency consultation has been completed and all comments accommodated.